whatsupmailbox/whatsupmailbox.github.io/_posts/2017-02-15-Emma-Chloe-French-Jewelry-Subscription-Box-January-2017-Review-Coupon.md

 [![Emma & Chloe Info Magazine](http://whatsupmailbox.com/images/EmmaChloeJanuary2017InfoMagazine04.jpg)](http://www.shareasale.com/r.cfm?B=852386&U=1115177&M=65239&urllink=){:target="_blank"}

 And this month they've included a recipe for Galette Des Rois which is translated as King Cake.
-Looks like one amazing cake to that will go perfectly with some coffee or tea.
+Looks like one amazing cake that will go perfectly with some coffee or tea.
 The ingredients are simply and it seems quite simple to make, I must try this soon!

 <br>